malwele2004/argument_list_parse/README.md

     - use `noptions` to know how many arguments supplied, when indexing arg_list options array

-## rules and precedence of flags
+## PRECEDENCE OF FLAGS
     1. Long arguments
     2. Long options
     3. Short options

 If -o long argument exists
     -ogame is short option (ogame)
 Else
     option (o), value(game)

 If f long option and short option exist
     --f is long option
     -f is short option